The Blog Social

 • Adjust your AI prompts to create more diverse titles

-• Review and customize pins before approving
+• Review and customise pins before approving

 If engagement is low: